-The Veterans Administration requires veterans to have a Student Education Plan (SEP) that lists required coursework for their program of study.
+The Senior Student Success Advisor can be contacted at the following address: veterans@libi.edu The Veterans Administration requires veterans to have a Student Education Plan (SEP) that lists required coursework for their program of study.

 Since this plan is an important component of your VA benefits and your academic success in college, you are required to see the Senior Student Success Advisor to discuss your specific program of study prior to registering for any classes at LIBI.
 The Senior Student Success Advisor will gauge your interests and aspirations through a personal discussion with you to make sure you are aware of the coursework associated with the program you have selected.
 The purpose of this meeting is also to answer any questions you may have about LIBI and to ensure that you are clear about the requirements you will have to fulfill in order to graduate.